-- To provide summary feedback to individual universities/colleges.
-These data will be provided to universities/colleges to help them identify where their strengths lie and also how they can make improvements.
+- To provide summary feedback to individual universities and colleges.
+This data will be provided to universities and colleges to help them identify where their strengths lie and also how they can make improvements.
 This summary feedback will be aggregated and anonymised, ensuring no individual student can be identified.
-These results may include the text of any comments that students provide at the end of the questionnaire.
-This text will not be attributed to individuals and students are advised to avoid making comments that: could enable them to be individually identified; name individuals; or make references that could identify an individual.
-Although names are removed from the NSS feedback, it may still be possible for those working at a university/college to identify themselves and colleagues.
-Therefore, such information may be personal data and universities/colleges are asked to bear this in mind when processing the data.
-These data will have certain Special Category data appended, provided to the UK funding and regulatory bodies by HESA.
-These categories are ethnicity, religion (for Northern Ireland only), and disability (if applicable). - Universities/colleges may use their NSS results in marketing materials, to promote particular courses or the provider as a whole.
-This is permitted, but there are several restrictions depending on the type and quality of the data being shared.
-The publication thresholds (a minimum 50 per cent response rate and at least 10 students) must be adhered to at all levels.
+These results may also include the text of any comments that students provide at the end of the questionnaire.
+Every effort is made to clean the comments and make them anonymous, and users of the data are advised to use them appropriately.
+This text will not be attributed to individuals; students are advised to avoid making comments that: - could enable them to be individually identified - name individuals - make references that could identify an individual. - Providers will use the open text comments as feedback on your learning experience.
+However, if you make any comments relating to your physical or mental wellbeing, or share concerns about safeguarding in the open text questions, please note that these cannot be followed up with you by your university or college due to confidentiality.
+Individuals cannot be identified from their responses so universities and colleges will not know who has given the feedback.
+It is important that if you have concerns about your own wellbeing or safeguarding that you contact your provider for information on support available. - Universities and colleges may use their NSS results in marketing materials, to promote particular courses or the provider as a whole.
+This is permitted, but there are several restrictions depending on the type and quality of the data being shared. - The publication thresholds (a minimum 50 per cent response rate and at least 10 students) must be adhered to at all levels.
 Any results below this threshold must not be published.
-NSS results from published data may be used in marketing materials and attributed to the NSS, providing the above-mentioned publication thresholds are met.
-NSS results from unpublished data such as optional bank questions or provider specific questions may also be used in marketing materials, but these may not be attributed to the NSS.
-However, free-text comments should not be used in publicly available materials in order to preserve the anonymity of students.
-The above-mentioned publication thresholds must be met for the cohort whose results are being published.
-The anonymised open-text comments are only shared with the relevant university/college or UK funding and regulatory body, or with OfS-approved researchers of sector organisations.
-Therefore, universities/colleges may not quote open-text comments in marketing materials.
-However, open-text comments from the core NSS questionnaire may be paraphrased in marketing materials, as long as the text does not identify any individuals, and the comments are not attributed to the NSS.
-Open-text comments from the optional bank questions or the provider-specific questions may not be used in any form.
-Although names are removed from the NSS feedback, it may still be possible for those working at a university/college to identify themselves and colleagues.
-Therefore, such information may be personal data and universities/colleges are asked to bear this in mind when processing the data.
+NSS results from published data may be used in marketing materials and attributed to the NSS, providing the above-mentioned publication thresholds are met. - Open text comments from the core NSS questionnaire should not be used in publicly available materials, in order to preserve the anonymity of students.
+The anonymised open-text comments are only shared with the relevant university or college or UK funding and regulatory body, or with OfS-approved researchers of sector organisations.
+Therefore, universities and colleges may not quote open text comments in marketing materials.
+However, open text comments from the core NSS questionnaire may be paraphrased in marketing materials, as long as the text does not identify any individuals, and the comments are not attributed to the NSS.
+The above-mentioned publication thresholds must be met for the cohort whose results are being paraphrased. - NSS results from unpublished data such as optional bank questions or provider specific questions may also be used in marketing materials, but these may not be

+- attributed to the NSS.
+The above-mentioned publication thresholds must be met for the cohort whose results are being published. - Open text comments from the optional bank questions or the provider-specific questions may not be used in any form.
+Although names are removed from the NSS feedback, it may still be possible for those working at a university or college to identify themselves and colleagues.
+Therefore, such information may be personal data and universities and colleges are asked to bear this in mind when processing the data. - The UK funding and regulatory bodies may use the NSS data to fulfil their statutory duties.
+Individuals will not be identifiable through any of this work.